 - Day 2 – Visit Plitvice National park.
 Overnight in Plitvice.

 - Day 5 – Visit Split.
-Overnight in Split.

-- Day 10 – Departure from Dubrovnik
+- Day 10 – Final day exploring the city & departure from Dubrovnik

 Day 1 – Arrival in Zagreb